This web page is from www.thehs2.com,

 provides the post consultation route

-The shape file is released with an
+This file is released with an

 Open Government Licence.

-I've converted this shape file to a KML file.
+I've converted this file to GeoJSON.

 Tweaking the map, printing it or using it on your page